rothgar/netdata-wiki/Netdata-Plugins.md

 - You can collect data from a system command, using a shell script
 - etc.

-Many of these languages can their code efficiently, but they require a lot of resources to be initialized. netdata suggests that plugins will be initialized once and run forever (until stopped by netdata).
+Many of these languages can run their code efficiently, but they require a lot of resources when they are initialized. netdata suggests that plugins will be **initialized once and run forever** (until stopped by netdata).
 This way, the expensive part of their execution, their initialization, is eliminated.

 # Writing plugins